Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Summary and methodological outlook

 \section{Summary and methodological outlook}

-We developed a non-perturbative framework for constructing effective Hamiltonians in quantum many-body systems.
-Our approach combines numerical block diagonalization with the numerical linked-cluster (NLC) expansion, enabling the direct construction of effective low-energy models from microscopic Hamiltonians.
-It is based on a refinement of the Cederbaum--Schirmer--Meyer (CSM) transformation, incorporating a variational criterion that selects a unitary transformation minimizing its action within the target low-energy subspace.
-This criterion uniquely determines the transformation and provides a systematic guideline for identifying physically relevant eigenstates, even in the presence of strong level repulsion or mixing.
-As a result, the resulting effective Hamiltonian is both unambiguous and physically meaningful.
+We develop a non-perturbative framework for constructing effective Hamiltonians in quantum many-body systems.
+The method combines numerical block diagonalization on finite clusters with extrapolation to the thermodynamic limit using the numerical linked-cluster expansion (NLCE).
+The construction is guided by a minimal-deformation principle: among the many transformations that decouple a chosen target subspace, we select the transformation that modifies the target low-energy basis as little as possible.

+For quasi-degenerate low-energy manifolds, cluster additivity is automatically satisfied, and the minimal-deformation criterion directly determines a unique effective Hamiltonian.
+For gapped systems with a unique ground state, cluster additivity must first be restored by constructing a cluster-additive basis.
+By reproducing the state-level deformation introduced by H\"ormann and Schmidt (HS) and subsequently imposing a minimal-deformation criterion within this basis, the remaining freedom of the block-diagonalizing transformation is fixed in a well-defined manner.
+The resulting effective Hamiltonian is equivalent to that obtained by the HS construction, while the present formulation makes explicit the minimality principle underlying it.
+The same criterion also provides a practical eigenstate-selection rule in the target subspace [cf.~Eq.~(\ref{eq:optimal_eigenS})], which allows one to track physically relevant eigenstates as parameters vary.
+Although the optimal assignment may change near avoided level crossings, the resulting effective Hamiltonian remains well defined.

-We demonstrated the utility of this framework by applying it to two spin models.
-In the one-dimensional transverse-field Ising model, it accurately reproduced the magnon dispersion, matching exact results even for small system sizes.
-In the two-dimensional Shastry--Sutherland model with Dzyaloshinsky--Moriya interactions, it captured the non-perturbative renormalization of hopping amplitudes and the emergence of topological triplon band structures.
+We demonstrate the framework using two spin models.
+For the one-dimensional transverse-field Ising model, the one-magnon dispersion is reproduced in agreement with the exact solution.
+For the two-dimensional Shastry--Sutherland model with Dzyaloshinskii--Moriya interactions, the method captures the renormalization of triplon hopping amplitudes and yields triplon band structures consistent with experimental observations in SrCu$_2$(BO$_3$)$_2$.

-A major advantage of our method is that it requires only low-energy eigenstates and does not depend on high-energy data.
-The variational criterion ensures robustness even in parameter regimes where perturbation theory fails due to avoided level crossings and eigenstate interchange.
-The NLC expansion captures quantum correlations effectively from large clusters, enabling the effective Hamiltonians to reflect long-range couplings and topological features without requiring phenomenological input.
-Taken together, the method is computationally tractable and broadly applicable.
+A notable feature of the approach is that it relies solely on low-energy eigenstates and does not require high-energy spectral information.
+The minimal-deformation criterion also helps maintain numerical stability in parameter regimes where perturbative expansions become unreliable, for instance due to strong level mixing, avoided level crossings, or eigenstate interchange.
+When combined with NLCE, correlations from increasingly large clusters are incorporated systematically, enabling the thermodynamic-limit effective Hamiltonian to encode long-range effective couplings without phenomenological input.